Step 0: Build environment

 nano -w ./overlay/2-fingen/local/vars-test.sh

-machine.
-As before, you can use busybox ifconfig -a
+interior machine.
+As before, you can use busybox ifconfig -a on

 security rule prevents us from simply using apt-get